 Trump campaign launches sprawling attack as Georgia grand jury hands down indictments

-Ex-president is expected to face criminal charges after grand jury voted to hand down 10 indictments
+Ex-president will face 13 criminal charges after grand jury voted in Fulton County

 Donald Trump’s campaign launched a sprawling attack against the various legal authorities prosecuting his wide range of alleged criminal activity Monday evening after it was reported that a grand jury had voted to hand down multiple indictments.